Articles submitted for publication must conform to the following guidelines:

 - Arabic words should be transliterated according to the style of this journal;

-- Intending authors should adopt the style used in this journal, that is, endnote citations;
+- Intending authors should adopt the style used in this journal, that is, footnote citations, Chicago Manual of Style 17th Edition (full note).

 - A reference list of all material mentioned in the article, including books, book chapters, journal articles, court decisions and laws, should be provided at the end of the article;